 FEMA recently extended its repetitive loss program to include "Repetitive Loss Areas" (RLA).
-To maintain a Class II rating in the CRS, Tulsa is now required to analyze the area surrounding each of its repetitive loss properties and identify any neighboring properties (including uninsured ones) that may be subject to the same general flooding conditions.
+To maintain a Class II rating in the CRS, Tulsa is now required to analyze the area surrounding each of its repetitive loss properties and identify any neighboring properties (including uninsured ones) that are subject to the same general flooding conditions.
 This group of nearby properties is then designated an "RLA."
 The City is required to contact the owners of the properties in the RLA, inform them that they are located in an area subject to flooding, and develop a plan for mitigating or eliminating flooding in the area, much as has been done for the individual repetitive loss properties.

 It is important to note that most of the structures in a Repetitive Loss Area-perhaps as many as 80% or 90%-may not have experienced flooding of any kind.
 What they have in common is being subject to the same general geographical and flood conditions as the nearby repetitive loss property.
-In addition, the flooding events in question may have had little to do with overbank flooding from a creek, but perhaps may have been the result of storm sewer backup or overland flow.
-The location of RLA #36 is shown on the aerial photo/topography map on page 4, below.
+In addition, the flooding events in question may have had little to do with overbank flooding from a creek, but perhaps been the result of storm sewer backup or overland flow.
+The location of RLA #44 is shown on the aerial photo/topography map on page 4, below.
 The map identifies residential properties, County Assessor parcels, floodplains and the existing storm drainage system.

 II.
-Location
+Location.

-Jones Creek is a 4-mile-long, left-bank tributary to Mingo Creek that drains about 2 square miles of east Tulsa.
-The creek rises in the high ground near E. 25th St. and Joplin Ave. and flows generally eastnortheast through residential, commercial and industrial neighborhoods to join Mill Creek at about E. 12th St. and 87th E. Ave.
-En route, the mainstem is joined by a northern, left bank tributary (Mingo LB7-2 L) just west of Memorial Blvd. and by a right bank tributary (Mingo LB7-2R) at about E. 13th St. and S. 85th E. Ave.
+Mill Creek is a 3.8-mile-long, left-bank tributary to Mingo Creek that drains 2.76 square miles of east Tulsa.
+The creek rises in the high ground around the Tulsa State Fairgrounds, near E. 21st St. and Yale Ave., and flows generally eastnortheast through fully developed residential, commercial and industrial neighborhoods to join Mingo Creek at about E. 9th St. and S. 95th E. Ave.